ResetNetwork/n8n-nodes/n8n-nodes-semantic-splitter-with-context/README.md

 - **Sentence Split Regex**: Pattern for splitting text into sentences (default: `(?<=[.?!])\\s+`)

 #### Advanced Options
-- **Use Global Summary**: Generate a single document summary and use it for all chunks (reduces token usage)
+- **Use Global Summary**: Generate a single document summary and reuse it for all chunks (dramatically reduces API calls)
-- **Global Summary Prompt**: Custom instruction for generating the global summary
+- **Global Summary Prompt**: Custom instruction for generating the global summary (default: document overview in 5-7 sentences)
-- **Use Neighborhood Window**: Include nearby sentences around each chunk for local context
-- **Window Sentences Before**: Number of sentences to include before the chunk (default: 2)
-- **Window Sentences After**: Number of sentences to include after the chunk (default: 2)

 ## Example Workflow